zapabob/ROCm/docs/deploy/docker.md

-# Docker
+# Deploy ROCm Docker containers

 ## Prerequisites

 Docker containers share the kernel with the host operating system, therefore the ROCm kernel-mode driver must be installed on the host.
-Please refer to the [Basic Installation Guide](./install.md) for details.
+Please refer to [](/deploy/linux/install) for details.
 The other user-space parts (like the HIP-runtime or math libraries) of the ROCm stack will be loaded from the container image and don't need to be installed to the host.